 Different substances expand to different degrees under a constant increase in temperature.
 The phenomenon is known as thermal expansion, which does not occur steadily, and is classified depending on the extent of expansion:

 The linear coefficient of thermal expansion is defined as the change in length of a substance in relation to its total length.

 |α||Coefficient of linear expansion [10-6 / K ] at 20°C|

 |ΔT||Change of temperature [K]|

-States the change of volume of a body in relation to its total volume at a change of temperature of one Kelvin.
+The volume-specific expansion coefficient is defined as the change in volume of a body in relation to its total volume when the temperature is changed by 1 K.